-The Company is subject to various Federal, state and local government and foreign government requirements relating to the protection of the environment.
+The Company is subject to various federal, state and local government and foreign government requirements relating to the protection of the environment.
 The Company believes that, as a general matter, its policies, practices and procedures are properly designed to prevent unreasonable risk of environmental damage and that its handling, manufacture, use and disposal of hazardous or toxic substances are in accord with environmental laws and regulations.
 However, mainly because of past operations of the Company's former Electronics Business and operations of predecessor companies, which were generally in compliance with applicable laws at the time of the operations in question, the Company, like other companies engaged in similar businesses, is a party to claims by government agencies and third parties and has incurred remedial response and voluntary cleanup costs associated with environmental matters.
 Additional claims and costs involving past environmental matters may continue to arise in the future.
 It is the Company's policy to record appropriate liabilities for such matters when remedial efforts are probable and the costs can be reasonably estimated.

-In 2024, 2023 and 2022, the Company incurred approximately \$29,000, \$14,000 and \$13,000, respectively, for remedial response and voluntary cleanup costs and related legal fees, and the Company received, or expects to receive, reimbursement pursuant to general liability insurance coverage for approximately \$29,000, \$14,000 and \$13,000, respectively, of such amounts.
-While annual environmental remedial response and voluntary cleanup expenditures, including legal fees, have generally been constant from year to year, and may increase over time, the Company expects it will be able to fund such expenditures from cash flow from operations.
+In 2025, 2024 and 2023, the Company incurred approximately \$37,000, \$29,000 and \$14,000, respectively, for remedial response and voluntary cleanup costs and related legal fees, and the Company received, or expects to receive, reimbursement pursuant to general liability insurance coverage for approximately \$37,000, \$29,000 and \$14,000, respectively, of such amounts.
+While annual environmental remedial response and voluntary cleanup expenditures, including legal fees, have generally been constant from year to year, with increases over time, the Company expects it will be able to fund such expenditures from cash flow from operations.
 The timing of expenditures depends on a number of factors, including regulatory approval of cleanup projects, remedial techniques to be utilized and agreements with other parties.
-At March 3, 2024 and February 26, 2023, there were no amounts recorded in accrued liabilities for environmental matters.
+At March 2, 2025 and March 3, 2024, there were no amounts recorded in accrued liabilities for environmental matters.

 Management does not expect that environmental matters will have a material adverse effect on the liquidity, capital resources, business, consolidated results of operations or consolidated financial position of the Company.
-See Note 11 of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report for a discussion of the Company's contingencies, including those related to environmental matters.
+See Note 10 of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this report for a discussion of the Company's contingencies, including those related to environmental matters.